 The Patient Safety/Inpatient and Outpatient MBQIP Data Reports include state and national averages and 90th percentiles for all CAHs participating in MBQIP as well as a national average for all hospitals, including prospective payment system (PPS) hospitals.

 How are the benchmarks on the MBQIP reports calculated?

 90th percentile benchmarks are provided for measures on the MBQIP Patient Safety/Inpatient and Outpatient Care, and the Care Transitions (EDTC) reports.
 The benchmarks indicate the results on individual measures for the top 10% of CAHs reporting at a state and national level.

-Top performing CAH benchmarks are not currently available as part of the MBQIP Patient Engagement (HCAHPS) reports.
+Top-performing CAH-specific benchmarks are not currently available as part of the MBQIP Patient Engagement (HCAHPS) reports.
 Benchmarking data for all hospitals participating in HCAHPS can be found in the HCAHPS percentile tables that are updated quarterly on the HCAHPS Online website.
 CAHs may also have benchmarking data available through their HCAHPS vendor.

 How do I get an error corrected in the EDTC data reports for my state?

 Flex Coordinators and CAHs are encouraged to review quarterly EDTC reports as soon as possible.
 If there are any errors in the reports, Flex staff should update the EDTC State Reporting Excel Spreadsheet and email the updated EDTC spreadsheet to MBQIP@hrsa.gov before the next quarter’s submission deadline.
 Corrected data will be updated in next quarter’s EDTC data reports.